JohnTerragnoli/ECE382_Lab05/README.md

 |                  |                          |                            |                             |                             |                             |                             |                           |                           |
 | Lower Bound | 9028                     | 4479                       | 621                         | 1603                        | 621                         | 474                         | 569                       | 39238                     |
 | Upper Bound   | 9052                     | 4497                       | 652                         | 1626                        | 652                         | 506                         | 604                       | 39264                     |

+Note: An issue which came up was having decimals in the upper and lower bounds.
+The idea was to take the ceiling of the decimal calculated for the lower bound and the floor of the decimal calculated for the upper bound.
+This was done so to ensure that the values recognized by the program are defintely within 5 standard deviations.
+If the decimals were kept, which first of all is impossible, or if the floor and ceiling was taken, then a value on the fringes might be accepted by the computer as a certain value when in fact it is not.
+It is a small precaution, but it took minimal effort and was done anyway.

 | Button | code (not including start and stop bits) | In Hex   |